shreyas-3456/fileshare/readme.md

 - **fileShareFrontend** – A Vite/React 18 application that provides the user interface for file upload, decryption, file sharing, and admin panel functionality.

 Both projects are configured to run over HTTPS using (`cert.pem`) and key (`key.pem`) files.
-### Due to time constraint only PDF view available in the browser, but the encryption implementation is valid for all files

-### Clear port 3000 cookies before running the app

-### IF any errors or empty screen, reload the page
+### IF any errors or empty screen, reload the page and clear site cookies

-#### Accessing django admin username:admin; password:root;

 ## Features